 Save the Historic City Island Recreation Center!

-● In 2017, the city prepared a report on The Rec Center saying the cost to functionally restore would be $140,500 while the cost to demolish would $95,000.
+● In 2017, the city prepared a report on The Rec Center saying the cost to functionally restore it would be $140,500 while the cost to demolish it would be $95,000.
 Saving The Rec Center would only cost $45,500 more than destroying it.
 The report also said there was no reason to save the building because no one was using it.
 How can people use it when it’s closed?
 In July 2018, when the Commission made murmurs of salvation for the building, the City Manager immediately insisted that the 2017 report was too old and needed to be updated.

 ● A new study was done by city staff in 2018.
 Interestingly, in this new report, the cost to functionally restore rose to $208,894 and the cost to demolish fell to $42,090.
-The new cost to save the building rose to $166,804.
+The new cost difference to save the building rose to $166,804.
 Post-hurricane insurance reports done in early 2018 state that the foundation is sound, except for normal settling and that there was no damage to the building due to the most recent hurricanes.
 They cite the damage is due to age AND NEGLECT.

 ● Did the Commission read these insurance reports before they decided to hire an outside consultant to price the true cost to functionally restore The Rec Center?
 There are many questions about the consultant’s estimated price tag of repairs - they proposed a Rolls Royce renovation when a nice sedan is all that's needed – but even they state: “Despite the age of the facility and recent water infiltration the structure is in relatively good condition.
 The materials used in the original construction are not readily available today and have proven to be generally durable and effective.”